aakriiti2504/School_District_Analysis/README.md

 For comparative study, we replaced the ninth grade scores.
 The various aspects of the analysis is discussed below in detail.

 #### - Math and reading scores by grade
 We wanted to get more in depth knowledge on the performance of the students at the different schools.Therefore, we tabulated the data according to the grades 9th, 10th, 11th and 12th.
 This helped us greatly in the comparative study.
+Math and reading scores for Thomas High School reduced after the cleanup hence supporting the fact that the 9th graders' score were equivalent to failing.

 ####            Math scores by grade:
 - Math Score was set to 'NaN' that is equivalent to 0.